mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

     18M     obj/linux-x86-basic/vmlinux
     6.0M    obj/linux-x86-alldefconfig/vmlinux

+Now you can boot the new kernel (with our same userspace):

+    $ qemu-system-x86_64 \
+        -kernel obj/linux-x86-alldefconfig/arch/x86_64/boot/bzImage \
+        -initrd obj/initramfs-busybox-x86.cpio.gz \
+        -nographic -append "console=ttyS0" -enable-kvm

-And it boots faster too!
+Not only is it smaller than the last one, but it boots faster too!

 <table>
   <tr>